nordic-institute/X-Road/doc/UseCases/uc-service_x-road_use_case_model_for_service_management_1.6_Y-883-3.md

 **Extensions**:

 - 2a.
-The process of downloading and parsing the WSDL file terminated with an error message.
+The process of downloading and parsing the WSDL or REST file terminated with an error message.
     - 2a.1.
 System displays the error message “X” (where “X” is the termination message from the downloading and parsing process).
     - 2a.2.
 System logs the event “Refresh WSDL (or REST) failed” to the audit log.
         - 2a.2a.
 The process of refreshing the WSDL or REST was triggered from the use case 3.1.10.
 Use case terminates.